bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 }
 ```

-Refer to the reference section at the bottom of the component and directive docs for details on
+Refer to the reference section at the bottom of each of the [component](/docs/components) and
-the plugin names available.
+[directive](/docs/directives) docs for details on the plugin names available and which components
+and directives are included in each plugin.

 ### Passing custom BootstrapVue config with Nuxt.js